m4v15/master-reference/coursebook/week-3/research-afternoon.md

 - What are Istanbul and nyc?
 - How would you use them to improve your testing?
 - Use Istanbul/nyc to calculate your code coverage for the TDD workshop.
+- Does 100% coverage mean you have tested everything correctly?